Graphs with convex balls: Preliminaries

 A group $\Gamma$ \emph{acts by automorphisms} on a cell complex $X$ if there is a homomorphism $\Gamma\to \mbox{Aut}(X)$ called an \emph{action of $\Gamma$}.
 The action is \emph{geometric} (or \emph{$\Gamma$ acts geometrically}) if it is proper (i.e., cells stabilizers are finite) and cocompact (i.e., the quotient $X/\Gamma$ is compact).
 In the current paper we usually consider geometric actions on graphs, viewed as one-dimensional complexes.
 Namely, we say that a group $\Gamma$ acts on a graph $G$ when it acts on $G$ if we consider it as a $1$-dimensional simplicial complex.
 Observe that if $\Gamma$ acts on $G$, then it induces a group action of $\Gamma$ on its clique complex $X(G)$, and thus we also get an induced action of $\Gamma$ on $\beta(X(G))$.
-Note that this also induces an action of $\Gamma$ on $G^p$ for any $p \geq 1$, as well as an action of $\Gamma$ on the triangle-pentagon $X_{\Triangle, \pentagon}(G)$.
-We call a group $\Gamma$ a \emph{$CB$-group} if $\Gamma$ acts geometrically on a CB-graph.
+Note that this also induces an action of $\Gamma$ on $G^k$ for any $k \geq 1$, as well as an action of $\Gamma$ on the triangle-pentagon $X_{\Triangle, \pentagon}(G)$.
+We call a group $\Gamma$ a \emph{$CB$-group} if $\Gamma$ acts geometrically on a CB-graph and a \emph{weakly systolic group} (respectively, \emph{systolic group}) if $\Gamma$ acts geometrically on a weakly systolic graph (respectively, on a systolic graph).